sagemath/sagewiki_to_gh-2022-10-10/days86.md

 == Registration ==

-Registration is free but mandatory.
+Registration is free --(but mandatory)--, you can show up at any time.
 It is available at this url:

     [[https://framaforms.org/sage-days-86-registration-inscription-1489402681|Register]]